ebrejonl/Inbreeding_Global_Boletus_edulis/README.md

 # ROH_CALLING_edulis
-Repository for Brejon Lamartinière et al, (2023) Runs of Homozygosity reveal contrasting histories of inbreeding across global lineages of the edible mushroom, Boletus edulis.
+Repository for Brejon Lamartinière et al, (2023) Runs of Homozygosity reveal contrasting histories of inbreeding across global lineages of the edible mushroom, *Boletus edulis*.

 It contains the script to go from raw fastq reads to standardized inbreeding estimates using FROH.
 It probably needs a computing cluster to be run, since most jobs require lots of ressources and output huge files.